Most of us self-medicate to some degree to manage our emotional needs.

 Similar to reading, watching documentaries and films that resonate with you can be a great way to experience the wonders of life.
-My current obsession is the off-the-grid lifestyle movement, which has led me to live vicariously through documentaries and short videos online, such as Expedition Happiness and Pedal the World on Netflix, and the van life movement on YouTube, as my soul continues to yearn.
+My current obsession is the off-the-grid lifestyle movement.
+So far, I have been living vicariously through documentaries, such as Expedition Happiness and Pedal the World on Netflix, and the van life movement on YouTube, as my soul continues to yearn.

-Another favorite documentary I love watching when I need a little pick-me-up is Anthony Bourdain’s Parts Unknown, an absolutely marvelous series and a wonderful way to experiences all types of cultures and cuisines around the world from the comfort of your couch.
-Or bed.
-Dooooooope!
+Another favourite documentary I love watching when I need a little pick-me-up is Anthony Bourdain’s Parts Unknown, an absolutely marvellous series.
+It is also a wonderful way to experiences all types of cultures and cuisines around the world from the comfort of your couch.
+Or bed!

 Also, an episode of The Office a day keeps the psychiatrist away.
 This is science.

 I recently wrote in detail about why keeping a journal is an amazing tool for self-exploration and emotional wellness.
 Any form of writing can serve as a form of self-therapy, and as a way of making sense of our emotions and feelings.

 I also recently attended a creative writing class that absolutely changed my life.
 The instructor was phenomenal and it was amazing to explore my talent for creative writing, which I usually shy from.
 In particular, writing fictional stories that served as a way to unpack real-life problems I was facing was very therapeutic.

 Change real-life details to something fictional and rant to your heart’s desire about whatever is giving you grievance in your life.